michbur/building_ngrams2015/index.md

   <tr> <td align="right"> biogram notation </td> <td> 2_T.T_0 </td> <td> 1_A.T_1 </td> <td> 1_A.T_0 </td> </tr>
   <tr> <td align="right"> human-readable </td> <td> TT </td> <td> A_T </td> <td> AT </td> </tr>
    </table>

+---

+### Results

+Average AUC is around 0.51 for constructed 3- and 4-gram.
+Same as for non-constructed 3- and 4-grams (filtered all possible 3- and 4-grams without any distance between elements).

+---

+### Drawbacks and limitations

+Drawbacks:
+* iteratively built n-grams do not provide more information about the differences between sequences;
+* constructing n-grams is slow.

+Limitations
+* bottleneck: counting constructed n-grams in sequences;
+* impossible to insert unigram between elements of n-gram.
+* heavy emphasis on position severily restricts the algorithm.